zhbjsh/homeassistant-ssh/README.md

 Static sensors are created by default.
 Each static sensor gets its value from one line of the command output.
 Static sensors must therefore be defined in the right order ([example](#sensor-command-with-multiple-static-sensors)).

+Static sensors can only be placed before, but not after dynamic sensors.

 ##### Dynamic sensors

 Dynamic sensors are created with `dynamic: true`.
 They can get a variable number of values from the command output and create a "child sensor" for each one of them.
 To be able to use a dynamic sensor, each line of the command output must contain ID and value of a child sensor with either one or more spaces between them, or a `separator` defined with the command ([example](#files-in-a-folder)).

+Since version 1.2.1 it is possible to have multiple dynamic sensors in one command.
+The command must then provide a value for each dynamic sensor on the same output line ([example](#docker-containers)).

+In case the child sensor ID is not useful to display in Home Assistant, the last output column can contain names to overwrite the IDs as entity names ([example](#docker-containers)).

 ##### Controllable sensors